guaix-ucm/rgblues/README.md

   generated:

-    - `rgbsearch_15m.csv`: stars belonging to the ~15 million star sample of C21 (with reliable RGB magnitude estimates)
+    - `rgbsearch_15m.csv`: stars belonging to the ~15 million star sample of C21 (with reliable RGB magnitude estimates).

     - `rgbsearch_var.csv`: objects flagged as variable in DR2.